wchnicholas/ProteinGFourMutants/README.md

     * analysis/LocalMaxDes\_weight\_\*
   * Output file:  analysis/LocalMaxDist\_weight\_\*

-* Analysis15\*\_NW.py: Caculate the evolution potential of each variant (how many variants it can reach by upward path)
+* Analysis15\*\_NW.py: Calculate the evolution potential of each variant (how many variants it can reach by upward path)
   * Input file:
     * result/Mutfit
     * result/regression_missing